SamiraCecen/cmpe341-os-project/README.md

 ```
 ---

-The `employees.csv` file is structured to include the following fields: `employee_id`, `username`, `name_surname`, `department`, and `status`.
+It contains employee_id, username, name_surname, department, and status in employees.csv.

-The `status` field accepts two primary values:
+The status field has only two values.
-*   **active**: This indicates that an account should be present or newly established.
+* **active**: It means that the account should be open or newly created.
-*   **terminated**: This signifies that an account should be deactivated and archived.
+* AN ACCOUNT MAY CHANGE FROM ACTIVE TO TERMINATED, MEANS ACCOUNT PUT OFF FOR REALISE, BUT FOR USANCE PERIOD.

-***
+***.

-### Executing the Script
+Running the Script.

-Before execution, the `employee_lifecycle_sync.sh` script must be granted executable permissions using the command:
+Before executing employee_lifecycle_sync.sh, give the file execute permission using the command below.
-`chmod +x employee_lifecycle_sync.sh`
+Give execute permission to file employee_lifecycle_sync.sh

-Once permissions are set, the script can be initiated by running:
+After the permissions have been set, the script can be initiated by running it
-`./employee_lifecycle_sync.sh`
+`./employee_lifecycle_sync.sh`.

-If the `employees.csv` file contains no modifications, the generated report will reflect a zero change count.
-Conversely, if alterations are detected, the system will proceed with the appropriate onboarding or offboarding sequences.
+The report will indicate zero changes if the employees.csv file is not modified.
+The system will perform relevant onboarding or offboarding if any changes are noted.

-***
+***.

-### Important Considerations and Verification
+Essential Things and Checks.

-This script has undergone comprehensive testing across a range of scenarios, including the addition of new user accounts, the removal of existing users, the management of terminated accounts, and various status adjustments.
+This script has undergone rigorous testing under multiple conditions including adding new users, deleting current users, handling deactivated users, and manipulating their status change, among others.

-A key feature is that re-executing the script without any modifications to `employees.csv` will not result in redundant actions.
-Furthermore, archived user home directories are automatically timestamped for precise record-keeping, and user groups are established uniquely, preventing any duplication.
+Essentially, it means that on re-executing the script just as it is, without changing `employees.csv`, nothing will happen twice.
+Also, all old user home directories are time-stamped for their creation, and unique user groups are created without duplication.

-This project demonstrates practical Linux scripting:
+This is a great project that shows a practical application of Linux Scripting.
-CSV parsing, account automation, archiving, and logging.
+Processing CSV files, automating accounts, storage and logging.